 Thistle - both the spring rosettes and the summer flowers

 Daisies, dandelions and other compositae

 Leaves, twigs and bark of shrubs - willow, rose, thorn (hawthorn or may)

-Leaves, twigs and bark of trees - ash and beech especially
+Leaves, twigs and bark of trees - apple, ash and beech especially

 Gorse - both prickles and flowers